• Skip to main content

 Instructions

-3. Increase the heat to medium high.
+3. Sear the pork: Increase the heat to medium high.
 Add the pork and sear until brown in spots, about 3-4 minutes.
 Place the pork in a bowl and set aside.
 If necessary, sear the pork in batches as you don't want to crowd the pot.
 The pork should be cooked to medium rare as it'll finish cooking in the stew.

 Notes